 Upper tiers and even upper structures can be removable.
 While this appears straightforward structurally, one of the challenges is that building services also need to be modular and demountable.

-An elegantly simple solution in some arena type venues, such as the Perth Arena in Australia, is to have curtains that can close off the back tiers seating to create a cosier ambience during smaller events.
+An elegantly simple solution in some arena type venues, such as the RAC Arena in Australia, is to have curtains that can close off the back tiers seating to create a cosier ambience during smaller events.

 The vibrations induced by crowds’ synchronised motions need to be carefully studied in the design of the seating tiers.
 These days we use sophisticated analytical tools to predict the expected level of accelerations at every seat on the tier to ensure the acceptable thresholds are not breached in lively sports and concert events.